caymanbum/press/affiliates/i.md

 # Affiliate Business Model for iNTERFACEWARE

-Our **Affiliate Business Model** is designed for organizations whose requirements go beyond acquiring a high-quality product at a fair price and engaging in straightforward interactions with Eliot.
+Our **Affiliate Business Model** is designed for organizations whose requirements go beyond acquiring a high-quality product at a fair price and engaging in straightforward interactions with Eliot as a sole proprieter.
 We recognize that some clients operate in highly regulated environments or have complex internal procurement protocols that demand a more comprehensive partnership.

 Within this framework, affiliates are empowered to deliver a higher degree of service and specialized support for clients needing attention beyond the scope of our standard offerings.
 Common scenarios include: